tmart234/TMTool/README.md

 - cvss.py (work in progress) - expiremental script for scoring threat IDs with CVSS

-- jira_issues.py - expiremental script to add generated threat list file to Jira Project as a set of issues
+- jira_issues.py - expiremental script to add generated threat list file to Jira Project as a set of issues.
+See empty_creds.py accessing your JIRA

 View threat_modeling_notes.txt for more